Helmuth Friedrichs

-Helmuth Friedrichs (born 22 September 1899 in Otterndorf – died probably February 1945) was a German Nazi Party official.
+Helmuth Friedrichs (22 September 1899 in Otterndorf – probably February 1945) was a German Nazi Party official.
 He was an important figure in the Office of the Deputy Führer and its successor the Nazi Party Chancellery.

 Early years

 After secondary school Friedrichs enlisted in the German Imperial Army in 1916, seeing service in the First World War.
 Serving on both fronts, he was captured by the British in October 1918 and held as a prisoner of war until the end of 1919.
 Serving with the Freikorps and the army, he joined with Karl Dincklage, later a Sturmabteilung (SA) leader, in campaigning for the German National People's Party.
 He also worked as a miner in Westphalia and studied at the Mining Academy in Clausthal-Zellerfeld without graduating.
 He was nicknamed "Long Friedrichs" on account of his height.

 Nazi Party

 He joined the Nazi Party in 1929 the SA in turn of the year 1929/1930 and the Schutzstaffel in 1936.
-He reached the rank of Gruppenführer in the SS in 1944.
-He also served as a member of the Reichstag for Hessen-Nassau during the Third Reich.
+He reached the rank of SS-Gruppenführer in 1944.
+In November 1933, he was elected as a deputy of the Reichstag for electoral constituency 19 (Hessen-Nassau) and retained this seat until the fall of the Nazi regime in May 1945.